 - Each situation is unique.
 Some people want to get back immediately as work provides a structure they need.
 Others need more time away.
 Finding the optimum time to return to work comes from dialogue and negotiation, ideally including HR, the line manager and the bereaved employee.

 - Because bereavement can be such a disorientating and isolating experience, it is usually helpful for a bereaved employee to stay connected to the workplace.
-It is also essential for the line manager to manage in their absence.
+It is also essential for the line manager to manage the absence.
 Some questions to ask are:

 - How much time do they feel they might need away from work?